mmfehring/ANTH-641_Week-6_Exercise-1/Week 6_1.md

 6. You’ll see R code interspersed with instructions.
 Text that follows the “#” is just instruction that will tell you what to do.
 You’ll input the code that you see into the R console in the bottom left (you can even copy from the R script and paste into the R console!).
 7. Follow the instructions on the R script.
 When you get your output table, remember to export it and save it.
 When you get the bar plot, save that.

+## Extracting data from a graph or plot

+_We’ll now try to extract data from a plot or graph from an image, taken from a published work.
+[Metadigitise](https://cran.r-project.org/web/packages/metaDigitise/vignettes/metaDigitise.html) is an R package that provides functions for extracting raw data and summary statistics from figures in primary research papers.
+This exercise was modeled off of the binder created for [ODAT 2.7](https://o-date.github.io/draft/book/scraping-data.html).

+Metadigitise uses images of plots, so you first have to take a screenshot of the desired data visualization.
+For this exercise there are already some figures for you to use.
+Just like the Tabulizer exercise, you will use Rstudio.
+Open a new Rstudio in your Scraping binder.
+Choose __ANTH 641 Week 6 Using MetaDigitise__ from the file folder in the bottom right of the screen and follow the directions for the exercise._